thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/chirpstack.md

 To complete adding integration, you need to:

-- Specify your "**Base URL**";
+- Specify your "Base URL";
-- Note down "**HTTP endpoint URL**" we will use this value later;
+- Note down "HTTP endpoint URL" we will use this value later;
-- Specify "**Application server URL**" - address of application server or REST API service;
+- Specify "Application server URL" - address of application server or REST API service.
+Usually, with a standard installation, only the port is changed to 8090;
-- Specify "**Application server API Token**" - taken from the application server.
-To get its we need to open ChirpStack application server UI, navigate to the **API keys** page from the left top menu and create new an API key.
+- Specify "Application server API Token" - taken from the application server.
+To get its we need to open ChirpStack application server UI, navigate to the "API keys" page from the left top menu and create new an API key.

 {% include images-gallery.html imageCollection="api-keys" %}